 Coronavirus (COVID-19) Information and Updates

-USciences will begin a phased approach to on-campus operations in late June in order to resume in-person classes and activities for the fall semester in August.
-The fall semester will include a hybrid approach with some, smaller, hands-on courses held in person, while large lectures will be held virtually.
+USciences' fall semester includes a hybrid approach with some, smaller, hands-on courses held in person, while large lectures will be held virtually.
 The University has implemented guidelines for all faculty, staff, and students for a safe fall semester.
 Those employees that can continue to telecommute should do so.
 View the COVID-19 Return to Campus Guidelines.

 Frequently Asked Questions

 What can I do to protect myself and others?

 What should I do if I feel sick?

 How does the virus spread?

 What should I do if I had contact with someone identified as COVID-19 positive?

 If I am self-monitoring my symptoms what should I do?